jldec/redwood-minimal-rsc/README.md

   )
 }
 ```

+- The `callFetch` prop (default `false`) determines whether the button calls the server function directly or fetches from `/api/time`.

 ### ServerTime
 A RSC (React Server Component) that displays the current time.
 This is rendered as part of the initial page load, and re-rendered when the server function above is called.